Neural Cellular Automata for Solidification Microstructure Modelling: NCA results

 \subsection{Isothermal solidification: 2D multi-grain growth}

 In the second stage, the data from additional multi-grain CA simulations are added to the previous ones for training and validation of the NCA.
 In these data nuclei are placed randomly in the 55$\times$55 $ \micro$m$^2$ domain with a nuclei density in the range of 8,260–11,570 mm$^{-2}$.
 Similar to the previous simulations, the 2D nature of the simulations allows considering $\alpha_2$ = $\alpha_3$ = 0 while $\alpha_1$ takes a random value.
 The assessment of the NCA model for multi-grain simulations indicates training and validation accuracies of 99.9\% and 96.5\%.
 The trained model further shows a test accuracy of 98.0±0.9\% in predicting multi-grain growth in a larger domain. \textbf{Figure~\ref{fig:2Dmulti}} illustrates NCA and CA results for a test case, showing that NCA well reproduces the microstructure evolution and the effect of nuclei density on the final grain size.
+For both single and multi-grain growth cases, the main inconsistency between NCA and CA is observed at the grain boundaries and solid-liquid interfaces.
+While CA represents the grain boundaries as a sharp interface, the involvement of the convolution operator in the NCA leads to a diffusive interface at the grain boundaries.

-For both single and multi-grain growth cases, the main inconsistency between NCA and CA is observed at the grain boundaries and solid-liquid interfaces, where the NCA model presents a diffuse interface due to the involvement of the convolution operator.
-If required, image post-processing for noise reduction and edge detection could be used to remove these artefacts.
+To obtain grain size distributions from the microstructures generated by NCA (shown in \textbf{Figure \ref{fig:2Dmulti}g}), it was essential to establish a clear boundary between grain domains and hence, a post-processing algorithm was devised to address this requirement.
+The algorithm corrects the Euler angle of each pixel by replacing it with the Euler angle of a nearby nucleus that displays the most similar orientation.
+This correction serves to convert the diffuse interface into a well-defined sharp boundary.
+For more comprehensive information about this post-processing technique, refer to \ref{sec:postpro}.

 \textbf{ }